 Segment Information

 The Company accounts for its segment information in accordance with the provisions of ASC 280-10, Segment Reporting.
 ASC 280-10 establishes annual and interim reporting standards for operating segments of a company.
 ASC 280-10 requires disclosures of selected segment-related financial information about products, major customers, and geographic areas based on the Company’s internal accounting methods.
 The chief operating decision maker (“CODM”), who is the Company’s Chief Executive Officer, evaluates performance, makes operating decisions, and allocates resources based on the financial information presented on a consolidated basis using net loss.
 Expenses are reviewed by the nature of the cost (Cost of revenue, Sales and marketing, General and administrative and Product development), consistent with the Company’s presentation on its consolidated statements of operations.
 There are no segment managers who are held accountable by the CODM, or anyone else, for operations, operating results and planning for levels or components below the consolidated unit level.
 Accordingly, management has determined that the Company operates as one operating and reportable segment.
 The Company identifies net loss as its required measure of segment operating profit or loss.
 Significant expenses within loss from operations, as well as within net loss are separately presented on the Company’s consolidated statements of operations.
-Other segment items within net loss include Interest expense, Interest income, Gain on debt extinguishment, Other (expense) income, net, and Provision for income taxes.
+Other segment items within net loss include Interest expense, Interest income, Gain on troubled debt restructuring, Gain on debt extinguishment, Other income (expense), net, and Provision for income taxes.

 Geographic Information

-The Company is domiciled in the United States and has international operations around the globe.
 The following table presents the Company’s long-lived assets by geographic region as of the dates set forth below:

 December 31,